-Blizzard have released a set of 7.2 legendary changes that very interesting.
-Some are quite significant (shoulders) while others are smaller and just push items further into their niche.
-Some brief information on each is included below, but this post will change throughout the week as firmer numbers come in.
+The 7.2 legendary changes are now live.
+Some of the changes are quite significant (shoulders) while others are smaller and just push items further into their niche.
+Some brief information on each is included below, and this post will change if any new theorycrafting is done.
 The changes can be found here.
+The Legendary Tier List has also been updated for 7.2 and can be found here.

 Tearstone of Elune.
 NERFED.

-- Still a strong raiding legendary, but this does kick it down the ladder a fair bit.
+- Still a decent raiding legendary when there’s a lot of raid damage going out, but the nerf does kick it down the ladder a fair bit.

 - Adds 0.9 Rejuvenations on average per Wild Growth cast.